VultricHosting/Vultric-Control-Panel/README.md

 # Vultric Control

-Vultric Control is an open-source game server management panel built with PHP, Html, and CSS.
-Designed with security in mind, Vultric Control runs all web control panels while exposing a beautiful and intuitive UI to end users.
+Vultric Control Panel is an open-source web hosting control panel built with PHP, HTML, and CSS.
+Designed with security in mind, Vultric Control Panel exposes a beautiful and intuitive UI to end users.